8 tips for doing business with European spices and herbs buyers

-- You can use the opportunity to contact CBI and to ask for help or even to propose new studies or programmes to be developed.
+- Use the opportunity to contact CBI and to ask for help or even to propose new studies or programmes to be developed.

-- Read CBI’s Tips for Organising Exports of Spices and Herbs to Europe to find practical tips related to logistics.
+- Read our Tips for Organising Exports of Spices and Herbs to Europe to find practical tips related to logistics.

-- Read CBI’s Tips for Finding Buyers in the Spices and herbs market to produce your list of buyers matching your offer.
+- Read our Tips for Finding Buyers in the Spices and Herbs Market to produce your list of buyers matching your offer.

 This study has been carried out on behalf of CBI by Autentika Global.